 Highlights from REPAIR events

-SEE THESE PAST REPAIR MEETINGS ON VIDEO
+SEE THESE AND OTHER PAST REPAIR MEETINGS ON VIDEO

 FEBRUARY 16, 2022: THE LEGACY OF PAULI MURRAY.
 In commemoration of Black History Month, we honored one of the most significant yet often overlooked leaders of the Episcopal Church.
 Pauli Murray was an attorney, a civil rights activist, a poet and author, a priest, and an LGBTQ pioneer.
 Her story and her gifts to us were explored by the Rev. Dr. Elizabeth Kaeton, Katherine Franke of Columbia Law School, and REPAIR leader Dennis Parker.
 View the program on the REPAIR YouTube channel by clicking here.